joshuatshaffer/dice-equations/README.md

 - Better error messages for invalid equations.
 - Simplify equations.
 - Investigate performance of calculations.
+- Helper for finding an equivalent dice roll to one that the user does not have the dice for.

 ## Related and Similar Projects